 Your monopod, stability bar and a clamp weigh int at a fraction of what a tripod weighs and they take up less space too.

 Here is my disclaimer: Using this technique will not give you the same degree of stability that you get by using a tripod.
-This monopod tip for added stability definitely does have limited uses, but there are situations where having this understanding help you avoid taking a blurry image.
+This monopod tip for added stability definitely does have limited uses, but there are situations where understanding this technique will be very useful and help you avoid taking blurry photos.

 Some photographers might even label this as a gimmicky technique.
 Image stabilization technology has reduced the demand for monopods and that's a shame.
 Simply having a solid foundation of a monopod to bare the weight of your camera alone is a nice benefit to enjoy

-An additional technique to use to get great sharpness with your monopod is to use a remote shutter cord.
+An additional technique to use to get great sharpness with your monopod is to use a remote shutter cord or a wireless shutter trigger.
 Even the slightest pressure on your shutter button will have an impact on your camera's steadiness.

-By triggering you shutter with an electronic remote release, you are avoiding another cause of camera movement and can avoid the common photo mistakes of camera movement and blurry photos.
+By triggering you shutter with an electronic remote release, or by using a shutter release cable like this one pictured, you are avoiding another cause of camera movement and can avoid the common photo mistakes of camera movement and blurry photos.